Skip to main content

 Brexit

-From the 1st January 2021 European Union trade marks and registered community designs will no longer cover the EU.
+As of the 1st January 2021 European Union trade marks and registered community designs no longer cover the EU.
 Please review our full briefing note or shorter Q&A on the impact of Brexit on your IP.
-Lewis Silkin opened an office in Dublin three years ago and has Irish qualified IP practitioners.
+Lewis Silkin has an office in Dublin with Irish qualified IP practitioners.
 Consequently, Brexit does not affect our ability to represent clients in respect of EUTMs and Registered Community Designs, whether acting before the EUIPO or in EU litigation.
 Our Dublin office also handles domestic Irish IP work.

 You can view our latest two Intellectual Property blog posts below and our full blog here.